apache/cassandra/doc/source/configuration/cass_yaml_file.rst

 Ec2MultiRegionSnitch:
    Uses public IPs as broadcast_address to allow cross-region connectivity.
 (Thus, you should set seed addresses to the public IP as well.)
-You will need to open the storage_port or ssl_storage_port on the public IP firewall.
+You will need to open the storage_port on the public IP firewall.
 (For intra-Region traffic, Cassandra will switch to the private IP after establishing a connection.)